jfjuanmiguel/starter-kit-api/README.md

    pnpm start:dev
    ```

-The Starter Kit API project has 2 Docker Compose files: In both files, you need to update the name of the containers and networks where it says `# Needs updating`, for example `your_project_name` to the name of your project.
+The Starter Kit API project has 2 Docker Compose files: In both files, you need to update the name of the containers and networks where it says `# Needs updating`, for example `starter_kit_api` to the name of your project.

 ```
-version: '3.8'

 services:
-  postgres_your_project_name: # Needs updating
+  postgres_starter_kit_api: # Needs updating
     image: postgres:alpine
-    container_name: postgres_your_project_name # Needs updating
+    container_name: postgres_starter_kit_api # Needs updating
     restart: always
     env_file:
       - .env